reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 }
 ```

-Essentially it just act as an event handler, in this case, `Compile` function gets mapped to `FBlueprintEditor::Compile()`, and internally it calls `FKismetEditorUtilities::CompileBlueprint()` to do the actual compilation.
+Essentially it just act as an event handler, in this case, `Compile` gets mapped to `FBlueprintEditor::Compile()`, and internally it calls `FKismetEditorUtilities::CompileBlueprint()` to do the actual compilation.

 ```cpp
 void FBlueprintEditor::Compile()